 Coffee contains a complex array of bioactive compounds.
 The chemical processes used to create instant coffee alter or remove some of its nutrients.
 Common sense dictates that this processing should lower the nutrient value of coffee.
 Research has not confirmed this.
 In fact, instant coffees may be richer in some nutrients.
 Regarding the health benefits of instant coffee vs. brewed, more research is needed.
 In the meantime, there seems to be no disadvantage to drinking instant.

 One Click Helps Us Spread The Word

-Please help us spread the word on metformin by posting this article to social media.
+Please help us spread the word by posting this article to social media.
 All it takes is one simple click on any social media link on this page.

 1) Diagnosis, Advice, and Treatment: This article is intended for educational and informational purposes only and is not a substitute for professional medical advice.
 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 Consult a licensed physician for the diagnosis and treatment of any and all medical conditions.
 Dial 911 or an emergency hotline number for all medical emergencies.
 Consult a licensed physician before changing your diet, supplement or exercise programs.
 2) Photos, External Links & Endorsements: This article is not intended to endorse companies, organizations or products.
 Links to external websites, depiction or mention of company names or brands, are intended for illustration only and do not constitute endorsements.